FUNNY: The top 10 lists

 Our greatest hits

-These Top 10s are the best, the worst, the funniest, and the saddest lists in the collection.
+These Top 10s are the best, the worst, the weirdest, the funniest, and the saddest lists in the collection.
+I update this page at the end of every year.

-The original Top 10 lists of 2001-2005 were the genesis of the book!
+The original Top 10 lists of 2001-2005 were the genesis of the world’s first grocery lists book, Milk Eggs Vodka: Grocery Lists Lost & Found.
 If you think these are funny, the book’s even better.
 I swear.
 If you don’t think these are funny, then buy the book for someone you don’t like.

 2012 | I didn’t update this page in 2011 so now I am fully rested and able to post a new Top 10 awesomest grocery lists of the year!
 Woot.